AfonsoCFonseca/Pacman-Game/README.md

 ```
 then access on your browser to: localhost:8080

-To access a live version running on a server ( the server may take a couple of minutes to boot, before starting the game )
+To access a live version running on a server ( the server may take a few seconds to boot, before starting the game )

 -> https://pacman1991.onrender.com <-
 ( also, it's a slow server )